WebexCC-SA/partner-summit/_pages/Advanced.md

 Last modified: Tue, 20 Feb 2024
 ```

-## Webex Contact Center API and Widgets
+## Webex Contact Center API and Customer Journey Data Services (JDS)

-Welcome to the Contact Center API and Agent Desktop Customization Lab Guide – your gateway to exploring advanced features in Contact Center solutions.
-This intermediate-level tutorial focuses on integrating APIs and customizing agent desktops using widgets.
+Welcome to the Contact Center API and JDS Lab Guide – your gateway to exploring advanced features in Contact Center solutions.
+This intermediate-level tutorial focuses on integrating APIs and exploring JDS functionality.

 As businesses prioritize exceptional customer experiences, this guide empowers you to enhance agent workflows.
-You'll gain hands-on experience integrating Contact Center APIs and discover how to customize agent desktops effectively with widgets.
-Whether you're a developer or customization enthusiast, this tutorial is designed to meet your intermediate-level needs, providing the skills to create a more intuitive and personalized workspace for contact center agents.
+You'll gain hands-on experience integrating Contact Center APIs and discover how to use JDS effectively with JDS widget.

-Let's dive in and unlock the potential of Contact Center API integration and agent desktop customization!
+Let's dive in and unlock the potential of Contact Center API integration and JDS use cases!

 ## Table of Contents